 This Toolkit contains the Competency Set along with a Glossary and an extensive Bibliography designed to accompany the competencies and provide essential vocabulary and readings for competency-based lessons.
 It also includes existing curricular Tools and Resources that can be used “as is” or tailored and enhanced to support development of robust educational content.

-Berman S, Brown T, Mizelle C, Diep T, Trennepohl, Christopher, Gerber M, Jelley M, Potter L Rush, P, Sciolla A, Stillerman A, Weil A, Potter J. Validation of a Trauma-Informed Competency Set for Undergraduate Medical Education.
+Berman S, Brown T, Mizelle C, Diep T, Trennepohl, Christopher, Gerber M, Jelley M, Potter L Rush, P, Sciolla A, Stillerman A, Weil A, Potter J. Roadmap for Trauma-Informed Medical Education: Development and Validation of an Essential Competency Set.
 Submitted to Acad Med.
-January 21, 2022.
+July 2022.

 Englander R, Cameron T, Ballard AJ, Dodge J, Bull J, Aschenbrener CA. Toward a common taxonomy of competency domains for the health professions and competencies for physicians.
 Acad Med.
 2013 Aug;88(8):1088-94. doi: 10.1097/ACM.0b013e31829a3b2b.
 PMID: 23807109.